Henry Sakaida

 Henry Sakaida (October 1951 – 28 August 2018) was an American writer who authored a number of books relating to World War II.
 He was a third-generation Japanese-American.

+Biography

-Although born in Santa Monica, California in October 1951, he lived in Japan from the age of 3 to 5, before returning to the U.S. In addition, Sakaida attended Rosemead High School and was in class of 1970.
+Although born in Santa Monica, California on October 1951, he lived in Japan from the age of 3 to 5, before returning to the U.S. His father, a Japanese American, spent the duration of the war at the Manzanar Relocation Centre.

+Sakaida attended Rosemead High School, and was in the class of 1970.
+He became interested in WWII aviation whilst at grammar school.

+In 1971, Henry became acquainted with former Japanese Naval Pilot Saburō Sakai after they met at Miramar.
+He later published a book about Sakai's war history in 1985.

+In 2018, he died at his home following a stroke, aged 66.